As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-And now, after actually having gone through the newborn stage myself, I wish I would have made 47 baked ziti dishes per newborn visit because OMG it’s so hard to eat when you have one of those things.
+And now, after actually having gone through the newborn stage ourselves TWICE, I wish I would have made 47 baked ziti dishes per newborn visit because OMG it is so hard to eat when you have one of those things.

 I’ll be honest, I did expect some meals brought to us, because that’s just a nice thing to do and we know a lot of very nice people, but I will tell you what– the kindness that absolutely poured out of our friends and family after we had our first son in summer 2016 was overwhelming.

-People… 6 WEEKS.
+People… SIX.
+WEEKS.
 I am not kidding.
-That is almost 2 months.
+That is nearly 2 months.
 If that’s not one of the greatest examples of kindness ever, I don’t know what is.

-One of the things that Matt’s Aunt Peg brought to us was a version of this salad.
-It had everything you’ll see in today’s recipe but with blueberries instead of apples (original recipe here).
+One of the things that Matt’s aunt brought to us was a version of this salad.
+It had everything you’ll see in the quinoa apple salad recipe here but with blueberries instead of apples (original recipe from Greatist).

-This salad is way easy.
 You have nothing fancy to do except throw things together.
-And, if your local grocery store rocks as much as mine does, you can buy shredded kale in a bag so you don’t even have to chop very much.
+And (!!!), if your local grocery store rocks as much as mine does, you can buy shredded kale in a bag so you don’t even have to chop very much.
 The most you have to do ahead of time is cook up some quinoa and allow it to cool.

 That’s literally the most work of the whole recipe.

-This salad would be great for an easy and different side dish at Thanksgiving because it’s tasty, presents beautifully, and it doesn’t require any oven space.
+This salad is great for an easy and different side dish at Thanksgiving because it’s tasty, presents beautifully, and it doesn’t require any oven space.
 We make it every year (alongside the classics, of course).